Travelling Latin America with children can be a joy, when done right – but much depends on where you land.

 Argentina’s estancias – traditional working ranches and estates – lend themselves perfectly to family vacations and are suitable for longer stays of 7-14 nights.
 Typically set in breathtaking scenery, they offer warm, authentic, relaxed hospitality, and a privileged window onto life on a working farm.

 In Salta, Estancia El Bordo is one of the oldest estancias in the country and one of our favourite gaucho outposts.
 Guests will feast on mighty asados (Argentine barbecues), and explore the estate on foot and on Peruvian Paso horses.
-In the evenings, dance & cookery classes are immensely entertaining for all ages.
-Under-threes stay for free & babysitters can be arranged for parents wanting to slip off for a massage.
+In the evenings, dance and cookery classes are immensely entertaining for all ages.
+Under-threes stay for free, and babysitters can be arranged for parents wanting to slip off for a massage.

 @plansouthamerica